 As of March 31, 2013, the aggregate notional value of the Company's outstanding foreign currency forward contracts was \$32.9 million, which primarily was comprised of Canadian Dollar/U.S. Dollar, Euro/U.S. Dollar, and Pound Sterling/Euro currency pairs with contract maturities of 1 month.
 The fair values of the Company's foreign currency forward contracts were liabilities of \$16.3 thousand and \$0.1 million as of March 31, 2013 and 2012, respectively, and were included in accrued expenses on the consolidated balance sheets.
-The fair values of the Company's foreign currency forward contracts were assets of \$4.8 thousand as of December 31, 2012, and were included in prepaid expenses and other current assets on the consolidated balance sheet.
+The fair values of the Company's foreign currency forward contracts were included in prepaid expenses and other current assets on the consolidated balance sheet.
 Refer to Note 5 for a discussion of the fair value measurements.
-Included in other income, net were the following amounts related to changes in foreign currency exchange rates and derivative foreign currency forward contracts:
+Included in other income, net were the following amounts related to changes in foreign currency forward contracts:

-March 31, (In thousands) 20)13 2012 Unrealized foreign currency exchange rate gains (losses) \$ (606) \$ 1,686 Realized foreign currency exchange rate gains (losses) (594) 782 Unrealized derivative gains (losses) (21) 554 Realized derivative gains (losses) 1,461 (2,940)
+Three Months Endo March 31, (In thousands) 2013 2012 Unrealized foreign currency exchange rate gains (losses) \$ (606) \$ 1,686 Realized foreign currency exchange rate gains (losses) (594) 782 Unrealized derivative gains (losses) (21) 554 Realized derivative gains (losses) 1,461 (2,940)